AndreaPrestia/Felis/README.md

 # Felis
-An experiment used to bring a message broker totally written in .NET
+An experiment used to bring a message broker totally written in .NET , based on SignalR.
 The Felis project is composed of two parts:

 - **Router**, containing the logic to dispatch , store and validate messages.